 (3) In assessing whether or not there is a spare capacity, it must be assumed that an access agreement which may be renewed in accordance with subregulation (2) will be renewed in accordance with that regulation until the time for exercising the option to renew contemplated by that regulation has expired without that option being exercised.

+[Regulation 37 amended in Gazette 31 Mar 2006 p.
+1339-40.]

 38. Contract maximum demand and declared sent-out capacity

 (1) If the user’s access agreement in respect of a connection sets out a contract maximum demand for that connection, then the user must use reasonable endeavours to ensure that the user’s actual demand at that connection does not exceed that contract maximum demand.